-Servings: 6 Total time: 3 hours 15 minutes Difficulty: beginner
+Servings: 6 Total time: 3 hours 15 minutes Difficulty: Beginner

 Hāngi is a traditional cooking method used by the Māori of New Zealand for centuries.
 Traditionally, food is wrapped and slowly cooked underground using heated stones, giving it smoky aromas and a melt-in-your-mouth texture.
 This method allows you to cook meat, vegetables, and sweet potatoes (kūmara) together, creating a complete and comforting meal.
 Today, I'm offering you a version (gluten-free, of course) that you can easily recreate in your oven, while still preserving the traditional spirit of this dish.